kimmobrunfeldt/rate-limiting-s3-proxy/README.md

 ## Install

 1. Create an S3 bucket and IAM user which has limited access to the bucket.
-Follow [these instructions](https://github.com/kimmobrunfeldt/howto-everything/blob/master/limited-s3-user-policy.md).
+Follow [these instructions](https://github.com/kimmobrunfeldt/howto-everything/blob/master/limited-s3-user-policy.md) **but remove the ListBucket statement if you don't want to allow everyone to list contents of the bucket!**.
 1. Deploy this proxy to Heroku by clicking the "Deploy to Heroku" -button at the top of this readme.